ArneCL/BlogPosts/java-rest-test-clean-database-sqlite.md

 		sudo chmod g+w /var/lib/tomcat7/dbs
 		(now logout and in again to ensure you're added to the correct groups) (now attempt to run the above rm command)

+If you're running your tests from Eclipse, ensure you run eclipse with a refreshed login so it has the correct group rights.
+You may need to logout of your window manager session.